gaston-e-nusimovich/AutoIncrement-Exploration/README.md

 The main tool in this exploration is a configurable console application that, through parallel processing (based on the **Task Parallel Library**), can run multiple independent "clones" of a given process.

-The routines to be "cloned" execute basic CRUD operations for a certain entities that have a PK with an ID field based on an AutoIncremental generator.
+The routines to be "cloned" execute basic CRUD operations for certain entities that have a PK with an ID field based on an AutoIncremental generator.